asawaswapnil/Customer-Traffic-Analysis-and-Prediction-for-Restaurants-in-R/README.md

 would have in advance.
 In order to help restaurants to keep better management in their place, we try to predict approximate range of visitors will be visiting the restaurant for future dates using multiple datasets from different sources.

-Check out the Project_Report_Data_Mining.pdf to see the methods, anaylsis and results.

 To run the code: